dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 Whether to cast shadows from point lights during Nights.
 Requires a slight darkening of the entire screen.

 >Default: false

 ---

+## SunSmoothing

+### SmoothSun

+Smooth the sun rotation by interpolating between positions.

+>Default: 1

+---

+### QuantizeSun

+Quantize the sun rotation by making sure the sun moves in constant size increments, instead of constantly.

+>Default: 1

+---

+### SmoothingFactor

+[0.0-1.0] Lower number means slower smoothing between positions, higher means more instantenous.

+>Default: 0.1

+---

+### YawStepSize

+[0.0-15.0] Step size for changes in the horizontal rotation of the sun, angle in degrees.

+>Default: 1.0

+---

+### PitchStepSize

+[0.0-15.0] Step size for changes in the vertical rotation of the sun, angle in degrees.

+>Default: 0.25

+---

+### MaxJumpAngle

+[5.0-30.0] A maximum angle difference for which smoothing works, if higher the jump is instaneous.
+Required for time jumps / waiting.

+>Default: 5.0

+---